How to Dominate your Next Draft

 It’s probably important if the leader of the free world is there:

 Check out updates from the White House on Twitter.

 - How will it affect the United States?

-There are lots of important things happening all over the place, but it often doesn’t get featured in the news because journalists might not think it affects you.
+There are lots of important things happening all over the place, but it often doesn’t get featured in the U.S. news because journalists might not think it will affect you.

 - What’s happening RIGHT NOW?